Assistant Professor: Sociology of Crime/Criminology

 San Diego State University is the largest university in San Diego and the third largest in California.
 The highly diverse campus community has a student population of over 36,000 and approximately 5,849 faculty and staff.
 SDSU is currently designated as a Doctoral / Research-Intense University by the Carnegie Foundation.
 Established in 1897, SDSU offers bachelor degrees in 84 areas, masters in 76 and doctorates in 21.
 SDSU is a large, diverse, urban university and Hispanic-Serving Institution with a commitment to diversity, equity, and inclusive excellence.
 Our campus community is diverse in many ways, including race, religion, color, sex, age, disability, marital status, sexual orientation, gender identity and expression, national origin, pregnancy, medical condition, and covered veteran status.
 We strive to build and sustain a welcoming environment for all.
 SDSU is seeking applicants with demonstrated experience in and/or commitment to teaching and working effectively with individuals from diverse backgrounds and members of underrepresented groups.
 See http://www.sdsu.edu.

 A Ph.D. should be in-hand at the start of the appointment.
+Please send a letter of application that includes your teaching record/approach and a summary of your research (past, present and proposed), a curriculum vitae, a course syllabus that you have developed, and three letters of recommendation.
 The deadline for submission of applications is October 23, 2017.

 Interested candidates should apply via Interfolio at https://apply.interfolio.com/43159.